 James, now the former Earl of Douglas fought at the Battle of Arkinholm alongside his brother, escaping with his life after their defeat.
 This battle only intensified animosity between the royal House of Stewart and the Douglas Clan specifically between the Black Douglas family led from 1452 on by Sir James and his wife & cousin, Margaret Douglas the Fair Maid of Galloway.
 In the year 1455 he was attainted for treason; his life, titles, lands, and estates forfeited to the Scottish Crown.

 In the aftermath of his attainder he fled to Northern England rather than face certain execution.
-His wife Margaret of Galloway divorced him not long after leading to the rise of the Red Douglas family led first by George Douglas the Earl of Angus, Lord of Abernethy & Jedburgh Forest, and currently by Sir James’ cousin, Archibald Douglas the Earl of Angus, who has ruled since the year 1463.
-The Black Douglas became relatively important throughout King Edward IV’s early reign when he intrigued against the current King of Scotland, the 19 year old King James III.
+His wife Margaret of Galloway divorced him not long after leading to the rise of the Red Douglas clan; led first by George Douglas the Earl of Angus, Lord of Abernethy & Jedburgh Forest, and currently by Sir James’ cousin, Archibald Douglas the Earl of Angus, who has ruled since the year 1463.
+The Black Douglas became relatively important throughout King Edward IV’s early reign when he intrigued against the current King of Scotland, 19 year old King James III.
 He sent Irish assassins to kill the young king in 1465 and again in 1467; though both attempts failed.
 The Black Douglas was a member of King Edward’s Northern army, 10,000 strong who had been sent over the Cheviot Hills into Scotland in the year 1463.
 Led by Baron Scrope of Bolton and Baron Walter Devereux of Chartley castle, a Yorkist army pillaged and plundered as far as Perth on a three month campaign.

-In September of 1463 they were defeated outside the city of Perth by the Red Douglas an forced to and flee south.
+In September of 1463 they were defeated outside the city of Perth by the Red Douglas and forced to flee south.
 The Black Douglas was wounded by an arrow in the press of battle and later took sick in the abysmal failure of a campaign following the attempted Siege of Caerlaverock castle in southern Scotland.
 He lives now in permanent exile in Northumberland.
 The Black Douglas is unmarried and is a Uncommitted.